IAMAl/Readings-in-Computer-Architectures/README.md

 #### 4.2.1.
 State Diagram

+- "Regular Algebra and Finite Machines", Dover Books on Mathematics

 #### 4.2.2.
 Mapping State Diagram to FSM

 - "Introduction to the theory of finite-state machines", McGraw Hill; First Edition, First Printing (January 1, 1962)